 manufacturer trying to fix?
 The manufacturer had looked at the wrong way

-The differentiating feature of the VISMO PVM-2703 bedside monitor against the competitions is the inclusion of a flexible MULTI (short for multi-parameter) socket that is for frugal sharing, and this socket is specially colored yellow.
-The yellow MULTI socket can be connected to internal analog hardware for IBP monitoring, or diverted to be a digital serial port for mainstream CO2 kit sets.
+The distinctive feature of the VISMO PVM-2703 bedside monitor is the inclusion of a flexible MULTI (short for multi-parameter) socket that is for frugal sharing, and this socket is specially colored yellow for easy identification.
+The yellow flexible MULTI socket on the PVM-2703 monitor can be connected to internal analog hardware for IBP monitoring, or switch to be a pass-through path for digital output of mainstream CO2 serial kit sets.